lifting-bits/sleigh/src/README.md

 This project uses CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module to set up the Ghidra source tree.
 This means we can apply [patches](../patches) that live only in this repo for small changes to features like packaging or running tests.

 By default, CMake pulls a stable version of Ghidra.
-You may use a more recent commit by specifying `-DSLEIGH_GHIDRA_RELEASE_TYPE=HEAD` during CMake configuration.
+You may use a more recent commit by specifying `-Dsleigh_GHIDRA_RELEASE_TYPE=HEAD` during CMake configuration.

-See the `SLEIGH_GHIDRA_*` CMake cache variable comments for more details on how to customize your Ghidra source checkout.
+See the `sleigh_GHIDRA_*` CMake cache variable comments for more details on how to customize your Ghidra source checkout.

 ## Advanced Usage Notes